Carla Vendeland Community Service Award

 Newport High School Parent, Carla Vendeland worked endlessly to fight world hunger, staying up late researching and writing letters in tireless campaigns against world hunger and for education.
 As part of her effort to encourage students to volunteer, she created the PTSA Knight Valor Program in 1989, recognizing Newport Students who make a difference in their community through their extraordinary volunteer efforts.

 Mrs. Vendeland passed away in 1994 of cancer at the age of 52, and in her memory and in honor of her dedication to our community, the Carla B. Vendeland Community Service Award was established in 1996.
-The award is administered by the Bellevue Schools Foundation.
+The award is administered by the Bellevue Schools Foundation and each student receives $1,000.
 To qualify for the award, students need to be a graduating senior and need to have earned the PTSA Knight Valor Award.

 Ava Chen and Alvin Sung